icecube/simweights/docs/cmdline.rst

 Command line Utility
 ====================

-Simweights comes with a simple command line utility to quickly print basic info about how it will weight a simulation file.
+SimWeights comes with a simple command line utility to quickly print basic info about how it will weight a simulation file.
 It prints the Generation Surface of the file, a dictionary of the names of the columns it will use to weight events, the number of events in the file, and the effective area.
 If a flux model is provided at the command line it will also print the event rate and livetime.
 An example for a CORSIKA file